Monday, December 27, 2010

 Christmas At Casa Guatemala

 Some of you may be wondering why we are not out sailing.
 For those not keeping track, we returned to the Rio Dulce in mid-October, and now it is almost the end of the year.
 Actually, it is quite simple.
 We stayed to get involved with the Casa Guatemala Christmas.
-Casa Guatemala is an orphanage that is down the river, two or three miles from Monkey Bay.
+Casa Guatemala is an orphanage downriver, two or three miles from Monkey Bay.
 Over the years, the cruising community here has done a lot to support the orphanage, especially at Christmas.
 The orphanage provided us with a list of needs, so this year we did our Christmas shopping in Fronteras.
 It was just as hectic as going to one of the malls back in the US, but it was a totally different experience and really rewarding as we were thinking about the kids that would be getting the presents.
 Kitty (Dreamaway) offered her husband Jim to be Santa for this year's Christmas Eve celebration at the orphanage, which led to a closer relationship between us at Monkey Bay and the staff at Casa Guatemala.
 We learned of a special need for girls' undergarments, so some of the Monkey Bay women spent a long afternoon on a special shopping trip after getting specific needs and sizes.
 We also learned they could use some help preparing the dinner, which is served Christmas Eve, so Pat, Linda, and Jan (Jock's Lodge, staying at Catamarans) went to Backpackers Hotel and Restaurante on Christmas Eve morning to help prepare the dressing and stuff the turkeys.

 Linda and Pat